 Financial statement analysis and valuation

-How corporate social responsibility is perceived in different institutional settings.
+Corporate social responsibility (CSR) and CSR reporting in different institutional settings.

 SELECTED REFEREED PUBLICATIONS

 Parsa A., Roper, I., Muller-Camen, and Szigetvari, E., (2018) Have labour practices and human rights disclosures enhanced corporate accountability?
 The case of the GRI framework, Accounting Forum (ABS = 3), (https://doi.org/10.1016/j.accfor.2018.01.001)

 Parsa, S., Tang, G. and Dai, N. (2016), “How do Chinese businesses view corporate social responsibility?”, ICAEW Briefings (Research Monograph) (https://www.icaew.com/-/media/corporate/files/technical/research-and-academics/tecpln14774-charities-chinese-web.ashx).